error

 Report your departure to the IND.
 Then we will be able to determine when the period of the entry ban stops.
 Send a letter to the IND telling us when you departed.
 Also send evidence of your departure and the entire journey.
 For example: all entry and exit stamps in your passport, tickets and other travel documents.
 Our postal address can be found on our Contact page.

-You can object to or appeal against the entry ban or decision to enter an alert.
+You can object to or appeal against the entry ban.
 The decision explains what you can do: object to the IND or appeal to court.
 The decision also says whether you are allowed to wait for the objection or appeal in the Netherlands.

 Request lifting of entry ban

 You can request (temporarily) lifting of the entry ban.
 For example because you have to be in the Netherlands when your entry ban has not yet ended.
 Or because the IND does not know that you have left the EU.
+And the duration of the entry ban is already over.
 For this you can use the following form by filling it out and sending it to the IND:

 Or, you can send a letter to the IND in which you request (temporarily) lifting of the entry ban and explain why.
-You can also make use of this for (temporary) lifting of the decision to enter an alert.
 The postal address is on our Contact page.
 Is your request for lifting your entry ban temporarily granted?
 The alert on you will remain in the SIS.

 Someone else can also request the entry ban to be lifted for you.
-Then you must give this person official permission to take action on your behalf.
+You must give this person official permission.
 You set this out on paper with your signature.
 This is called an authorisation.
 Enclose the authorisation with the request to lift the entry ban.
 Our postal address is on our Contact page.

 Requirements for lifting of entry ban